For starters, here are some winter riding links:

 - Tires - For trails and snow, soft, supple tires with a low-profile 'paddle tread' can really help get through the loose stuff.
 For ice, studded tires are great.
 Figure out what you'll be doing most of (trails or roads), and get tires that fit your need from your bike shop.

 - Wheels - Wide rims, like the Snowcat rims built by Simon (www.whickedwheels.com) or wider like those on fat bikes are good at handling soft trails.
 The extra width spreads the tire out, putting more tread on the trail.
 The larger the contact patch (the area of tire that actually hits the snow), the greater the "floatation" or ability to ride on top of the snow without digging in.
-Additionally, the tire pressure can be run extremely low (5 to 10 psi) for a stable, high traction ride in loose snow conditions.
+The bigger the tire, the lower you can run the pressure (under 5 psi on fat bikes) for a stable, high traction ride in loose snow conditions.
 You might not be fast, but you're riding!

 - Lighting - A headlamp helps you extend your riding hours, and is essential for navigating trails in the dark (which is great fun!)
 A tail light is critical gear, when riding on the road.

-A class of mountain bikes, known informally as "fatbikes", has been gaining popularity.
-The wheel width is anywhere from about three inches to four inches, compared with about one inch for normal rims.
+A class of mountain bikes, known as "fatbikes", has become the defacto standard for snow biking.
+The wheel width is anywhere from about three inches to five inches, compared with about 1.5 inches for normal rims.
 At low tire pressure, you can achieve a large contact patch, enabling you to "float" over loosely compacted snow, whereas a narrower wheel would dig in.
 Definitely something to look into if you are interested.Accessories

 - Wear a helmet, use lights front and rear, and use reflectors.
 If it is dark, you've got no business on the road without lights.
 You can be ticketed, just like a motorist would.